Information before you go

 Today only at low tide you can see some patches of what was once the beach.
 As you can imagine after the massive beach erosion, the Candidasa tourism numbers dropped.

-Candidasa, not the most popular of the Bali beaches but still very pretty
+Candidasa, not the most popular beaches of Bali but still very pretty

 To bring the Candidasa beach back to life the local government has recently built several breakwaters to trap the sand but it will take many years for the beach to return to its former grandeur.